-The history of assessment at Oregon Coast Community College has been significantly influenced by its early involvement with Achieving the Dream (ATD), a nation-wide organization that advocates for an assessment-driven culture to promote an evidence-based understanding of and response to student achievement, as a means to continuous improvement in student success.
-While OCCC was tracking common measures of student success at that time, most traditional indicators measured student data at entry and exit points (matriculation and graduation/leaving).
+The history of assessment at Oregon Coast Community College was significantly influenced by its early involvement (2013-14) with Achieving the Dream (ATD), a nation-wide organization that advocates for an assessment-driven culture to promote an evidence-based understanding of and response to student achievement, as a means to continuous improvement in student success.
 Focused on student success, the College wanted to capture information about challenge and transition points during students' time at the College, and, in response, to implement supports for students to assist them through these transitions.